izabera/pseudo3d/readme.md

 - a: open an issue please

 - q: my cpu heats up like crazy/my computer from 2005 slows down to a crawl
-- a: try to set the env variable FPS to something less than 30
+- a: try to reduce the resolution, or set the env variable FPS to something less than 30.  also, microsoft defender is known to do everything it can to tank any resemblance of performance, so maybe disable it

 - q: it doesn't work on my bash < 5
 - a: yep